jj123llol/plasma-admin-web/Documentation.md

 end)

 The "|" Symbol Can Be Used To Seperate Different Alias For The Command, addcmd("kill|ckill|krill", "kill (plr)", function()) Would Be An Example Of This.

+# Creating Notifications

+The "createnotification" function Is Used To Make Notifications For Your Plugins

+createnotification("Admin", "This Is A Notification", 5)

+Would Create A Notification That Says "Admin: This Is A Notification" For Five Seconds.

+# Posting Your Plugin

+We Have A Plugins Channel In The Discord To Post Your Script, To Ensure Saftey All Plugins MUST Be Unobfuscated.